Eddie-Uncle/the-perfect-devops-stack/README.md

 ## Preparing the STACK HEAD server

-Create a new instance(Centos 7.2 - ami-0ca23e1b) that will serve as our cluster head for terraform, saltstack, nomad and consul
+Create a new instance(Centos 7.2 - ami-0ca23e1b) that will serve as our stack head for terraform, saltstack, nomad and consul

 1) Set a hostname to the cluster head
 ````